Ireland Women begin their November series against the USA on Sunday 18th November in Energia Park with a 1 pm kick off.

 Both teams have seen many changes since then and will be looking to use this encounter to showcase the work that they have put in over the past few seasons.

-USA are on a relative cusp having placed fourth in the Women’s Rugby World Cup last year after an exciting match against France.
+USA are on a relative high having placed fourth in the Women’s Rugby World Cup last year after an exciting match against France.
 However, they are missing several of their key players from their World Cup team who have returned to their sevens program.

 The USA team kicked off their November series two weeks ago, losing to a well drilled New Zealand team and a clinical England team.
 However, they also recently had a USA Women’s select side who came out on top against an England ‘A’ side.

 They have mixed it up a bit for this game with seven changes from their last senior outing against England and interestingly the comparatively inexperienced half back pair of Carly Waters and Gabby Cantorna get a start.

 Ireland have been preparing extensively over the past few months, though the players haven’t been getting much actual rugby, with most of the squad pulled from the AIL programme over several rounds.